-Choosing one flavor is impossible!
-And luckily, at most BA ice cream shops, you can choose at least two flavors.
+Choosing one flavour is impossible!
+And luckily, at most BA ice cream shops, you can choose at least two flavours.
 If you are visiting Argentina for the first time, you need to try dulce de leche and sambayón.

 How has Argentina’s food scene changed in the 10 years you’ve lived there?

 The scene has changed immensely.
 10 years ago the vegetable shop only sold about a dozen fruits and vegetables, today, there is much more diversity of ingredients.
 That same thing is true with the restaurant scene.
 Over the years thanks to many Argentine chefs travelling abroad, expats, and the internet, it’s easier to find great restaurants that aren’t just traditional parrillas and bodegones.